I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Let's try another.

-"The same thing happened in the Lizard Shaker, whose mountains braved me, braved me berated.
-It was solvant: a heartbeat of reason.
+"The same thing hardened in the Lizard Shaker, whose mountains braved me, braved me berated.
+It was solvent: a heartbeat.
 Only a heathgrove longshot to proffer her abjurers, to the eaveless uncharted who kept reviling clustered noises."

 Or do you think it really does understand our language and is just conserving resources by not generating a sensical work?